graphprotocol/contracts/packages/issuance/contracts/quality/RewardsEligibilityOracle.md

-# ServiceQualityOracle
+# RewardsEligibilityOracle

-The ServiceQualityOracle is a smart contract that manages indexer eligibility for receiving rewards based on service quality assessments.
-It implements a time-based allowlist system where indexers must be explicitly approved by authorized oracles to receive rewards.
+The RewardsEligibilityOracle is a smart contract that manages indexer eligibility for receiving rewards.
+It implements a time-based eligibility system where indexers must be explicitly marked as eligible by authorized oracles to receive rewards.

 ## Overview

-The contract operates on a "deny by default" principle - all indexers are initially ineligible for rewards until they are explicitly allowed by an authorized oracle.
-Once allowed, indexers remain eligible for a configurable period before their eligibility expires and they need to be re-approved.
+The contract operates on a "deny by default" principle - all indexers are initially ineligible for rewards until their eligibility is explicitly renewed by an authorized oracle.
+Once eligibility is renewed, indexers remain eligible for a configurable period before their eligibility expires and needs to be renewed again.

 ## Key Features

-- **Time-based Eligibility**: Indexers are allowed for a configurable period (default: 14 days)
+- **Time-based Eligibility**: Indexers are eligible for a configurable period (default: 14 days)
-- **Oracle-based Approval**: Only authorized oracles can approve indexers
+- **Oracle-based Renewal**: Only authorized oracles can renew indexer eligibility
-- **Global Toggle**: Quality checking can be globally enabled/disabled
+- **Global Toggle**: Eligibility validation can be globally enabled/disabled
-- **Timeout Mechanism**: If oracles don't update for too long, all indexers are automatically allowed
+- **Timeout Mechanism**: If oracles don't update for too long, all indexers are automatically eligible
 - **Role-based Access Control**: Uses hierarchical roles for governance and operations

 ## Architecture